navyavadla172/Beyond_chatbot/README.md

-# Chatbot Setup Project
+Chatbot Setup Project
 This project is a mobile-responsive UI for setting up a chatbot, including user registration, organization setup, and chatbot testing.

-## Features
+Features

-- User registration with email and password
+User Registration: Create an account with email and password for secure login.
-- Google Sign-in option (placeholder)
-- Organization setup with metadata fetching
-- Chatbot testing interface
+Google Sign-in Option: (Placeholder for now) Integrate Google Sign-In functionality.
+Organization Setup: Automatically fetch metadata and display information from the organization's URL.
+Chatbot Testing Interface: Test your chatbot within the platform with a success/failure response system.

-## Technologies Used
+Technologies Used

-- Next.js
-- React
+Next.js: Framework for React applications with features like SSR and static site generation.
+React: A JavaScript library for building user interfaces.
-- Tailwind CSS
+Tailwind CSS: Utility-first CSS framework for fast styling and customization.
-- TypeScript
+TypeScript: A superset of JavaScript that adds static types for better development experience.

-## Getting Started
+Getting Started
+To get this project running locally, follow these steps:

-1. Clone the repository
+Clone the repository:
-2. Install dependencies with `npm install`
+Run the following command to clone the repository:

+bash
+Copy
+Edit
+git clone <repository_url>
+Install dependencies:
+Navigate into the project folder and install the dependencies using npm:

+bash
+Copy
+Edit
+npm install
-3. Run the development server with `npm run dev`
+Run the development server:
+Start the development server:

+bash
+Copy
+Edit
+npm run dev
+Access the app:
-4. Open [http://localhost:3000](http://localhost:3000) in your browser
+Open http://localhost:3000 in your browser to see the application running.

-## Deployment
+Deployment

-This project is set up to be easily deployed on Vercel.
+The project is deployed on Vercel.
+You can access the live application at https://v0-beyond-chatbot-foqjvc.vercel.app/

-## Contributing
+Contributing
+We welcome contributions!
+If you'd like to contribute:

+Fork the repository.
+Create a new branch for your feature or bugfix.
-Contributions are welcome!
-Please feel free to submit a Pull Request.
+Submit a Pull Request.